Original airdate: June 2nd, 2016

 Ruby (Doc): They're GEMS!

 The Rubies fuse to become a much larger Ruby, and Peridot runs out of the barn to defend her friends and turn herself in.
 The Crystal Gems learn that Homeworld isn't interested in Peridot at all, only Jasper.
-The Ruby fusion demands Jasper's whereabouts, and Steven hastily points out that she's on Neptune.
+The Ruby fusion demands Jasper's whereabouts, and Steven hastily claims that she's on Neptune.

 After a tense silence, the fusion buys the lie without question, and the Rubies unfuse.
 The leader fails to notice they're a five-Gem team again, and they all leave for Neptune.